Did You Know?

 · Use paper towels to touch handles; flush with lid closed.

-· Colorless, odorless, and free of chemical additives, suitable for daily disinfection of tableware, baby products, and pet supplies.
+· Colorless, odorless, and free of harsh chemical additives, suitable for cleaning tableware, baby items, and pet supplies.

 · Economic and environmentally friendly: